ArijitChakr/medical_dashboard/README.md

-# SkillTest for Coalition Technologies
+# Medical dashboard

+this is a skilltest for coalition technologies

 ## Getting Started